Carmendelope/public-api/README.md

 ## Known Issues
 ​
 * The `public-api-cli2` CLI sets the foundation for the refactor of the CLI planned for future releases of the platform.
-* AuthX related functionality such as the interceptors will be moved to the specific [authx-interceptors](https://github.com/nalej/authx-interceptors) repository in future releases
+* AuthX related functionality such as the interceptors will be moved to the specific [authx-interceptors](https://github.com/nalej/authx-interceptors) repository in future releases.
 * The REST gateway returns gRPC transformed JSON objects.
 Therefore some attributes may be omitted when they have the gRPC default value.
 This behavior will be modified in future releases to return a fully qualified JSON.
-* Some operations such as uploading a application descriptor requires passing the internal gRPC entity.
-A future refactor will assure that all request belong to the public-api entities.
+* Some operations such as uploading an application descriptor require passing the internal gRPC entity.
+A future refactor will ensure that all requests belong to the `public-api` entities.
 * Some of the CLI commands support both parameters and flags for the same attribute.
 This behavior is being refactored to favor parameters when the value is required.
 ​